Photo by Amos Nachoum

 note this code is not STAMP or STOMP, but a new algorithm, SCRIMP

-(which has yet to appear in a publication), which is as fast as STOMP,
+(which appears in Matrix Profile XI), which is as fast as STOMP,

 but also an anytime algorithm.
 The code is wrapped inside a simple Matlab GUI